Hammersmith power station

 Hammersmith power station supplied electricity to the London Borough of Hammersmith from 1897 to 1965.
-It was owned and operated by the Vestry / Borough of Hammersmith until the nationalisation of the British electricity supply industry in 1948.
+It was owned and operated by the Hammersmith Vestry and then the Hammersmith Metropolitan Borough Council until the nationalisation of the British electricity supply industry in 1948.
 The power station was frequently redeveloped with new plant over its operational life to meet increased demands for electricity.
 It was decommissioned in 1965.